-Ken Eisenstein is a Lecturer in the Film/Media Studies concentration.
+Ken Eisenstein is an Assistant Professor in the Film/Media Studies concentration.
 His research focuses on American avant-garde film of the 1960s and 70s and on film aesthetics.
 He has taught topics courses/seminars on montage, cinephilia, silent cinema, film and the other arts, documentary, and pre-1960s horror at Emerson College, Boston University, and Mount Holyoke College.
 He began teaching at Bucknell in the spring of 2014.

-- A.B.D., University of Chicago, Department of Cinema and Media Studies
+- Ph.D., University of Chicago, Department of Cinema and Media Studies

 - M.F.A., School of the Art Institute of Chicago, Filmmaking